grafana/agent/docs/flow/reference/config-blocks/logging.md

 Agent produces log messages. `logging` is specified without a label and can only be provided once per configuration file.

-> **NOTE**: Configuration blocks are not components, so expressions which
+> **NOTE**: Configuration blocks are not components, so expressions that
-> reference the exports of components may not be used.
+> reference the exports of components cannot be used.

 ## Example